 Check:

-if the link opens
+whether the link opens

-if you can see the XML structure
+whether you see the XML structure

-if the file contains products
+whether the file contains products

-if the browser doesn’t redirect you to the login page
+whether the browser doesn’t redirect you to the login page

-if the products have up-to-date data
+whether the products have up-to-date data

 If the link doesn’t work in the browser, Semly most likely won’t be able to fetch the data either.